kaaengine/kaa/docs/tutorial/part03.rst

 settings.py is a config file for our game

-registry.py is a module to store global variables - we'll be able to import them from just everywhere in the game code.
+registry.py is a module to store global variables - we'll be able to import them from anywhere in our code.

 .. note::
     The organization above is just a suggestion, not some rigid convention required by the kaa engine.